 The boat moves relative to the seabed, along the ground track, while pointing in the direction of the water track.
 Not taking leeway into account, the bearing of water track is the course to steer.
 Measure its bearing using a plotter or parallel rules, and convert to °C prior to giving the course direction to the helmsman.

 If sailing with the wind forwards of the beam, make allowance for leeway.
-Estimate the boat's leeway angle by taking a bearing on the boat’s wake using a hand bearing compass.
+Calculate the boat's leeway angle by taking a bearing on the boat’s wake using a hand bearing compass.
 Compare this bearing with the reciprocal of the compass heading by adding or subtracting 180° to or from the compass heading and this difference is the leeway angle.

 Use these rules to apply leeway.